Silvia De Horna Troncoso

 Silvia was born and raised in Madrid, where she attended a bilingual school.
 After completing her university studies, she lived in Germany, England, and Australia, enriching her experience in multicultural environments both personally and professionally.

-She graduated in Psychology from Cardenal Cisneros University (Complutense University of Madrid) and moved to Germany, where she worked at a Caritas centre for people with disabilities.
-During this time, she completed a Master’s in Clinical and Health Psychology (Higher Institute of Psychological Studies – ISEP), and upon finishing, registered as a General Health Psychologist with the Official College of Psychologists of Madrid.
-She later continued her training in London, where she obtained a Master’s degree in Child Psychology from Kingston University and worked with individuals with intellectual disabilities.
+She graduated in Psychology from Cardenal Cisneros University (Complutense University of Madrid) and later moved to Germany, where she worked at a Caritas centre providing psychological support to children and families.
+During this time, she completed a Master’s in Clinical and Health Psychology (Higher Institute of Psychological Studies – ISEP) and registered as a General Health Psychologist with the Official College of Psychologists of Madrid.